SERVIR-Amazonia/caribbean-trainings/index.md

 The recordings for each workshop session can be access by clicking the button below.
 Please do not remove any files from the folder.

 [View Recordings](linkhere){: .btn .btn-purple }

-## License

-The accompanying program is provided under the terms of the Eclipse Public License v 2.0 ("Agreement").
-Any use, reproduction or distribution of the program constitutes recipient's acceptance of this agreement.
-For more information go to [https://github.com/SERVIR-Amazonia/caribbean-trainings/blob/main/LICENSE](https://github.com/SERVIR-Amazonia/caribbean-trainings/blob/main/LICENSE).